-1. Introduction
+Introduction

-Reaching for an object in space is a movement pattern that forms a basis for many activities of daily living and has long been a subject of human movement science (Elliott et al., 2010).
+Reaching for an object in space is a movement pattern that forms a basis for many activities of daily living and has long been a subject of human movement science (Elliott et al. 2010).
 In many studies, reaching is simplified by restricting it to a two-dimensional plane with antigravity support of the arm.
-This reductionist approach has many benefits. but leaves open the question of whether there is any special consideration to the problem of countering the varying gravitational torques that occur when a multijoint limb is lifted and reaches away from the body.
+This reductionist approach has many benefits but leaves open the question of whether there is any special consideration to the problem of countering the varying gravitational torques that occur when a multijoint limb is lifted and reaches away from the body.
 The problem is particularly relevant in neurorehabilitation, where people develop inability to reach against gravity after stroke, and where usual daily activities involve constant compensation for gravitational forces and sometimes harnessing of gravitational forces for intended movements.
 Before studying reaching against gravity in neurologically impaired patients, normative data from healthy older adults is required.
-Even in normal aging, there is loss of muscle mass (Moulias et al., 1999; Vandervoort, 2002; Prior et al., 2016) and potentially compensatory increases in brain activity associated with movement (Heuninckx et al., 2005;Heuninckx et al., 2008;Goble et al., 2010).
-Such data would provide a basis to assess and improve numerous interventions in neurologically impaired patients involving movements with compensation for gravity (Prange et al., 2009; Moubarak et al., 2010; Bastiaens et al., 2011;Grimm et al., 2016).
+Even in normal aging, there is a loss of muscle mass (Moulias et al. 1999; Vandervoort 2002; Prior et al. 2016) and potentially compensatory increases in brain activity associated with movement (Goble et al. 2010; Heuninckx et al. 2005, 2008).
+The compensation may be mediated by decreased inhibition among bilateral motor areas (Boudrias et al. 2012), and, while the compensation hypotheses has been recently challenged (Knights et al. 2021), decreased cortical inhibition with age is well established (Levin et al. 2014).
+Such data would provide a basis to assess and improve numerous interventions in neurologically impaired patients involving movements with compensation for gravity (Bastiaens et al. 2011; Grimm et al. 2016; Moubarak et al. 2010; Prange et al. 2009).

-For the bulk of aging studies, reaching movements have been performed in the horizontal plane, often supported (Przybyla et al., 2011;Coats et al., 2016).
-In studies in which there was no limb support, reaching movement in the horizontal plane showed higher end-point error and end-point variability in older adults (Poston et al., 2013), and age-related differences in the relative distribution of ballistic and corrective movements (Poston et al., 2009) or ability to learn optimal speed-accuracy tradeoffs (Welsh et al., 2007).
-Other studies using unsupported reaching in three-dimensional (3-D) space have demonstrated that the end-point spatial variability of corrective movements in response to target displacement during reaching was affected by aging (Kimura et al., 2015).
-What is not known is the extent to which aging impacts kinematics and muscle activations in a 3-D reaching task against gravity.
-Such information is necessary to better understand the underlying mechanisms of reaching against gravity in aging and to improve clinical practice.
-Previously, the laboratory in which this work was performed had shown that reaching against gravity affected the joint coordination strategy when compared to planar movements in young adults (Vandenberghe et al., 2010).
-Shoulder activation led elbow activation in time, but an elbow control strategy was used to adjust to target height.
-That study involved restriction of wrist motion, a common strategy to reduce the degrees of freedom, but one that introduces an unrealistic element.
+For the bulk of aging studies, reaching movements have been performed in the horizontal plane, often supported (Przybyla et al. 2011; Coats et al. 2016).
+In studies in which there was no limb support, reaching movement in the horizontal plane showed higher end-point error and end-point variability in older adults (Poston et al. 2013), and age-related differences in the relative distribution of ballistic and corrective movements (Poston et al. 2009) or ability to learn optimal speed-accuracy tradeoffs (Welsh et al. 2007).
+Other studies using unsupported reaching in three-dimensional (3-D) space have demonstrated that the end-point spatial variability of corrective movements in response to target displacement

-Here, we sought to explore the changes in control that occur with aging in the most naturalistic model we could design and still coordinate with kinematic and electromyographic measures, with the possibility of regional brain stimulation (with data to be presented in the future).
-In older adults, the ability to reach against gravity may be affected by loss of general muscle bulk (Prior et al., 2016).
-To the best of our knowledge, this issue has not been studied yet.
+Here, we sought to explore the changes in control that occur with aging in the most naturalistic model we could design and still coordinate with kinematic and electromyographic measures.
 We investigated the effects of healthy aging and target location on kinematics and muscle activity in a 3-D reaching task against gravity.
-In terms of kinematics, we hypothesized that 1) older adults would be slower and more variable than young adults in the vertical plane due to poorer integration of predicted effect of gravity on limb movements, but 2) with similar accuracy due to the absence of time constraints on movements (Fitts law) (Boisgontier and Nougier, 2013).
-In terms of muscle activity, we hypothesized that older adults would show higher levels of cocontraction to improve accuracy (Gribble et al., 2003) and counteract the increased endpoint instability previously described.
-Multiple vertical targets were used to provide a challenge to motor planning that would not be present with a single target.
-Finally, the main motivation for collecting and analyzing these motor performance data was to provide a basis for the effects of non-invasive stimulation of cortical areas on performance.
+In terms of kinematics, we hypothesized that (1) older adults would be slower and more variable than young adults in the vertical plane due to poorer integration of the predicted effect of gravity on limb movements, but (2) with similar accuracy due to the absence of severe time constraints on movements (Fitts law) (Boisgontier and Nougier 2013).
+In terms of muscle activity, we hypothesized that older adults would show higher levels of co-contraction to improve accuracy (Gribble et al. 2003) and counteract the increased end-point instability previously described.
+That end-point instability could also be related to the issue of making accurate corrective movements.
+Finally, the main motivation for collecting and analyzing these motor performance data was to provide a basis for the effects of non-invasive stimulation of cortical areas on performance, now reported in this journal (Urbin et al. 2021).
+A preliminary version of the results were presented in a preprint (Wittenberg et al. 2020).

-2. Material and Methods
+Material and methods